mrahtz/learning-from-human-preferences/README.md

 above even without implementing a number of features described in the original paper.

-* For regularization of the reward predictor network, the paper uses dropout, batchnorm and an adaptive L2 regularization scheme.
+* For regularisation of the reward predictor network, the paper uses dropout, batchnorm and an adaptive L2 regularisation scheme.
 Here, we only use dropout.
 (Batchnorm is also supported.
-L2 reguarlization is not implemented.)
+L2 regularisation is not implemented.)
 * In the paper's setup, the rate at which preferences are requested is gradually reduced over time.
 We just ask for preferences at a constant rate.
 * The paper selects video clips to show the user based on predicted reward